Feature Articles: Food, Fitness and Cooking and Produce

 To store fully ripe peaches, place in the refrigerator and use within three to five days.
 For ease in peeling, Johnson suggests dipping peaches into boiling water for about 30 to 60 seconds, then plunging them into ice water.
 The peach skins will slip right off.
 To keep cut peaches from browning, drizzle with lemon or orange juice, or use a commercial ascorbic acid mixture as directed.

-Peaches can easily be preserved by freezing, processed using the water bath canning method, or made into sweet spreads.
-Many enjoy preparing spicy pickled peaches or peach salsas.
-For tested recipes and procedures to preserve peaches, contact your local MU Extension office, or visit the MU Extension website at extension.missouri.edu
+Peaches can easily be preserved by canning, freezing or drying.
+Many enjoy preparing sweet spreads, spicy pickled peaches or peach salsas.
+For tested recipes and procedures to preserve peaches, see the National Center for Home Food Preservation website or contact your local MU Extension office.

 Try out this Peachy Chipotle Salsa recipe as a way to makeover your family’s meals and boost fruit consumption.